 The study material is comprised of a book, a participants guide, and the videos, which are available on RightNow Media.
 The book is composed of short chapters relating the personal stories of persecuted Christians.
 They are grouped in six categories, which follow the themes of the curriculum: Sacrifice, Courage, Joy, Perseverance, Forgiveness, and Faithfulness.

-Roger Scarlett, also currently leading a group with this curriculum, describes the experience as "very revealing as to the heartbreaking reality of what is happening in the world to our Christian family members."
+Roger Scarlett, who also led a group with this curriculum, describes the experience as "very revealing as to the heartbreaking reality of what is happening in the world to our Christian family members."
 He said that his group is "having great discussions about how our faith calls us to be the light of Christ in a dark world."

 The material is not all gloom and despair.
 Christians in the Middle East are also seeing doors opening to the Gospel message as never before from many Muslims who are ashamed of what ISIS is doing.
 This is very encouraging.